 A.P.
 Moller – Maersk is an integrated transport & logistics company with multiple brands and is a global leader in container shipping and ports.
 Including a stand-alone Energy division, the company employs roughly 88.000 employees across operations in 130 countries.

-The Danish Shipowners’ Association was established in 1884.
-Since then it has been working as a collective point for the Danish shipping industry, and today it plays an important and active role in relation to the authorities and decision-makers nationally and internationally.
-The Association also has a permanent representation office in Bruxelles.
-Additionally, the Danish Shipowners’ Association is a member of and works with foreign shipowners’ associations in Europe and beyond.
-Apart from its members the Danish Shipowners’ Association serves the two other shipowners’ associations in Denmark: the Shipowners’ Association of 2010 and the Danish Car Ferry Association.
+Danish Shipping was established in 1884.
+Since then, it has been working as a collective point for the Danish shipping industry, and today it plays an important and active role in relation to the authorities and decision-makers nationally and internationally.
+The organisation also has a permanent representation office in Bruxelles.

 DFDS’ shipping network integrates freight and passenger services.